andr515i/rust-wasm/README.md

    ```bash
    wasm-pack build --target web
    ```
+    Alternatively you can run this line, to clear you assets folder for all webassembly files, build new files and move them to the correct directory:
+    ```bash
+    rm -rf ./wasm/src/assets/pkg/* &&  wasm-pack build --target web && mv ./pkg/* ./wasm/src/assets/pkg/
+    ```

    This command compiles your Rust code into WebAssembly and generates the necessary JavaScript glue code.
 Make sure the output (the `pkg` folder) is copied to your Angular `src/assets` folder (or update the Angular assets configuration accordingly).